nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor requests to list students
+1. TA requests to list students
 2. System shows a list of students
-3. Tutor finds student(s) by keyword
+3. TA finds student(s) by keyword
 4. System shows a list of students matching the keyword

     Use case ends.